LogisticBravo/Milestone-Project-3/TESTING.md

 > As a First Time Visitor, I want to understand the purpose of the site.

 **Description**
 Verify that the site's purpose is clear to a user when they land on the landing page of the site.
-Verify that the site's purpose is clear to a user when they land on the landing page of the site.Verify that the site's purpose is clear to a user when they land on the landing page of the site.

 **Steps**
 1. Open your browser of choice.